jupyterlite/jupyterlite/docs/quickstart/embed-repl.md

 pip install jupyterlab-gt-coar-theme
 ```

-See [configuring](../configuring.md) for more details on how to customize the
+See the [how-to guides](../howto/index.md) for more details on how to customize the
 environment and add more themes and extensions.